 Performance Benchmarks: Angular vs. Vue vs. React

 The image below represents the various performance benchmark aspects, such as interactive time, script boot time, and memory efficiency.

 Step 1.
 Initial Setup and Using The EveryStep Web Recorder

 If you don’t have a LoadView account, you can sign up for the free trial.
-You receive $20 in load testing credits automatically.
+You receive free load tests automatically.
 If you already have an account, you login in to your account directly, or launch the EveryStep Web Recorder to begin scripting.
 Or if you’ve logged in to your account, click on New Test and this will open the recorder window as shown below.
 Select Web Applications.

 Step 2.
 Enter URL and Record a New Script

 Once you click on Web Applications, it will start the EveryStep Web Recorder.
 You need to enter the address of the web application,.
 In our case, it is histography.io.
 You can even toggle between Desktop/Mobile based on your requirements.
 According to your selection, recording mode will be changed.
 There are different mobile options available such as Android, iPhone, etc. Additionally, there is also an option to toggle between screen orientations which will imitate mobile/screen behavior.
 Once you’ve entered your requirements, click Record Now.